Megalosaurus: Vertebral column

 Although the exact numbers are unknown, the vertebral column of Megalosaurus was probably divided into 10 neck vertebrae, 13 dorsal vertebrae, five sacral vertebrae and 50 to 60 tail vertebrae, as is common for basal Tetanurae.

-The Stonesfield Slate material contains no neck vertebrae; but a single broken anterior cervical vertebra is known from the New Park Quarry, specimen BMNH R9674.
+The Stonesfield Slate material contains no neck vertebrae; but a single broken anterior cervical vertebra is known from the New Park Quarry, specimen NHMUK PV R9674.
 The breakage reveals large internal air chambers.
-The vertebra is also otherwise heavily pneumatised, with large pleurocoels, pneumatic excavations, on its sides.
+The vertebra is also otherwise heavily pneumatized, with large pleurocoels, pneumatic excavations, on its sides.
 The rear facet of the centrum is strongly concave.
 The neck ribs are short.
 The front dorsal vertebrae are slightly opisthocoelous, with convex front centrum facets and concave rear centrum facets.
 They are also deeply keeled, with the ridge on the underside representing about 50% of the total centrum height.
 The front dorsals perhaps have a pleurocoel above the diapophysis, the lower rib joint process.
-The rear dorsal vertebrae, according to Benson, are not pneumatised.
+The rear dorsal vertebrae, according to Benson, are not pneumatized.
 They are slightly amphicoelous, with hollow centrum facets.
 They have secondary joint processes, forming a hyposphene–hypantrum complex, the hyposphene having a triangular transverse cross-section.
-The height of the dorsal spines of the rear dorsals is unknown, but a high spine on a tail vertebra of the New Park Quarry material, specimen BMNH R9677, suggests the presence of a crest on the hip area.
+The height of the dorsal spines of the rear dorsals is unknown, but a high spine on a tail vertebra of the New Park Quarry material, specimen NHMUK PV R9677, suggests the presence of a crest on the hip area.
 The spines of the five vertebrae of the sacrum form a supraneural plate, fused at the top.
 The undersides of the sacral vertebrae are rounded but the second sacral is keeled; normally it is the third or fourth sacral having a ridge.
-The sacral vertebrae seem not to be pneumatised but have excavations at their sides.
+The sacral vertebrae seem not to be pneumatized but have excavations at their sides.
 The tail vertebrae are slightly amphicoelous, with hollow centrum facets on both the front and rear side.
 They have excavations at their sides and a longitudinal groove on the underside.
 The neural spines of the tail basis are transversely thin and tall, representing more than half of the total vertebral height.